vitoradsp/sp-wrapper/README.md

 # sp-wrapper
-Takes a spotify playlist link, converts and downloads all found songs in a list.
+Takes a spotify playlist link, converts and downloads all songs from the list.